cuzz22000/geo-address/README.md

 #### Limits

 Although the GeoCode api usage limit documents [2,500 requests per day](https://developers.google.com/maps/documentation/geocoding/usage-limits) the service consistently reports its status as `OVER_QUERY_LIMIT` when it is not.
-This is handled by trapping the status sleeping for three seconds, resetting the count and repeating the request.
+This is handled by trapping the status and sleeping for three seconds, resetting the count and repeating the request.
 One potential issue with this strategy is if the service is in fact `OVER_QUERY_LIMIT` the application will loop gracefully FOREVER!

 #### Multi-Threading